lotsofland/Data-Analytics-and-Visualization-Certificate/README.md

           > Following the last lesson, we highlight PivotTables and Dynamic Formulas in Excel to summarize and reorganize the data based on the need at hand.
      5. Projects showcasing technical skills with the Functions and Formulas of Excel.
      > The technical skills of the four projects from the Cleaning and Formatting, and Data Analysis lessons are showcased.
 Starting with Logical Statements with the Hotel Bookings Dataset, Then some work with VLOOKUP using Minimum Wage data.
 The Nesting Project with School Rankings not only showcases INDEX and MATCH functions but is pulling data from multiple sheets too.
 Finally, the fourth project is a combination of a few functions and formulas to highly changes from 2018 and 2019 using World Socio-economic Data.

+3. Data Analytics with SQL
+     1. Introduction to Relational Databases
+          > In this lesson we move away from Excel and Tabular Databases into Relational Databases and Relational Database Management Systems like PostgreSQL.
+We are introduced to SQL structure, including: Statments, Query, and Clauses, as well as SQL Syntax and Data Types.
+Basics such as SELECT, FROM, LIMIT, and WHERE commands are introduced.
+     2. Cleaning Data with SQL
+          > Formatting and Sorting tools, creating tables with SQL, and an introction to Numeric Commands.
+     3. Data Analysis with SQL
+          > Analysis tools such as GROUP BY, TIME and DATE commands, STRING commands, CAST and DISTINCT commands.
+We also review the difference between HAVING AND WHERE.

-    Soon to come: Excel, SQL, Tableau, and Python Projects and Course Notes.
+    Soon to come: Tableau, and Python Projects.
      > See Tableau Public Profile for Projects.

-     > Notes for SQL and Tableau coming soon.
+     > Notes for Python and Tableau coming soon.

      > All portions of the Certificate completed, except Python which is currently in progress.